Mining Research and Development Projects

 Our research and development team is continuing to develop enhanced add-ins to commercially available software to decrease modelling turnaround times and increase the accuracy of the software's predictive capabilities.
 Additions to the model in 2023 included the development of a tailings consolidation module.

-Luke Kary is a geoscientist-in-training with Okane based in the Elk Valley of British Columbia, where work and play thrive in a rugged mountainous environment.
-Combining experience in hydrology, geomorphology, and avalanche management, Luke is exploring tools to quantify and map the distribution of winter precipitation across landforms to assist Okane’s clients achieve water management goals.
-Using data from Okane’s long-term monitoring programs, spatially-distributed numerical models, unmanned aerial vehicle technology, and ground-truthing measurements, Luke looks to enhance our understanding of snow hydrology and its impacts on mine-affected landscapes.
+Luke Kary is a geoscientist-in-training based in British Columbia, with a combined experience in hydrology, geomorphology, and avalanche management.
+Luke is exploring tools to quantify and map the distribution of winter precipitation across landforms to assist Okane’s clients achieve water management goals.
+Using data from Okane’s long-term monitoring programs, spatially-distributed numerical models, unmanned aerial vehicle technology, and ground-truthing measurements, he looks to enhance our understanding of snow hydrology and its impacts on mine-affected landscapes.

-Net zero emission is one of several global initiatives to address global climate change.
+Emission reduction is one of several global initiatives aimed at addressing global climate change.

-CO2 sequestration has the potential to help manage a site’s carbon balance.
-Our research and development team is investigating the potential use of the ACLCs to kinetically characterize CO2 sequestration by carbonation.
-Understanding the CO2 sequestration potential by carbonation in ultramafic mine rock and tailings may lead to opportunities for maximizing sequestration potential applying improved waste storage facility design.
+CO2 sequestration has the potential to help a site manage its carbon balance.
+Our Research and Development team is investigating the potential use of Okane's Advanced Customizable Leachate Columns (ACLCs) to kinetically characterize CO2 sequestration by carbon mineralization.
+Understanding the CO2 sequestration potential by carbon mineralization in ultramafic mine rock and tailings may lead to opportunities for maximizing sequestration potential applying improved mine material storage facility design.

 Our research and development team continues to develop enhanced add-ins to commercially available software to investigate effective waste management solutions.